The M.D./Ph.D. program at MUSC is an NIH funded Medical Scientist Training Program with the goal of training future leaders in academic medicine.

 The goal of this requirement is for MSTP students to learn how to better integrate the basic sciences and their area of research interest with a meaningful clinical/translational experience.
 The students are expected to discuss the patient's problems from a literature/research perspective.
 They will work in a clinic, one-half day a week with an extramurally funded clinician-scientist who is chosen based on his/her demonstrated commitment to research.
 All MSTP students are required to register for two (2) semesters of this clinic.
 It is suggested that the student participate in the clinic during their second or third year of graduate school.
 The student receives 2 weeks of junior selective credit for the 2 semesters.
 The mentors for this elective could help the students with a potential clinical study that may evolve from their basic science project.

 The final year of medical school consists of completion of the clinical requirements and electives that permit the student to further develop individual interests.
-Four-week subinternships are required for medicine and surgery.
+Four-week electives are required for medicine or surgery and critical care.
 Electives last four to eight weeks.
 During the senior year, MSTP students apply for desirable internships at outstanding medical universities.
 Time is available for students to travel to the institutions for interviews.

 Throughout each MSTP student's academic career, MUSC provides a wide range of structured and informal activities to promote close relationships with faculty members and fellow students.